 The age and maturity of the designated surrogate must be considered.

 The principal must appoint a surrogate with care.
-It is important to choose a person who truly knows you.
-They must have shared a significant time to know the person’s values and preferences.
-The surrogate should be 18 years of age or older and should be accessible, at least by a phone call.
-It is important that the principal must choose a person of character, maturity since he/she may be going to make a difficult decision on behalf of the patient.
+They must truly know each other and must have shared a significant amount of time to be able to identify the values preferences and wishes s of age or older and should be accessible, at least by a phone call.
+It is important that the principal must choose a person of character and maturity as a surrogate since he/she might be going to make a difficult decision on the principal’s behalf.

 Appoint only one surrogate.

-It is recommended to appoint only one surrogate to avoid conflict.
+There should only be one surrogate to avoid conflict.
 An alternate surrogate needs to be identified in an event that the primary may no longer be capable to discharge surrogate duties.

 Surrogates cannot act whatever they wanted for the patient.

-The surrogate does not have a blank check to decide whatever he/she wants for the patient.
-Those who provide care have legal as well as moral responsibilities to follow the advance directive unless there is a convincing proof that a certain preference or request may not serve the patient’s interest, or when it violates the rights of others.
-The Hasting’s Center clarifies the limitations of surrogates in its guidelines for end-of-life decisions:
+A healthcare surrogate does not have a blank check to decide whatever he/she wants for the patient.
+Those who provide care have legal as well as moral responsibilities to follow the patient’s advance directives unless there is a convincing proof that a certain preference or request may not serve the patient’s interest, or when it violates the rights of others.
+The Hasting’s Center clarifies that attending healthcare professionals may seek ethics consultation when in doubt about a surrogate’s decision:

 If the responsible professional has concerns about the ability of a surrogate to make treatment decisions in keeping with the standards for surrogate decision-making, the professional may seek an ethics consultation to determine whether the surrogate understands the obligations of surrogate decision making and can discharge them.
 On occasion, judicial review may be necessary.